 Insufficient Evidence for

 - Age-related mental decline.
-Some early research suggests that taking powdered rosemary leaves might improve memory speed in healthy, older adults.
+Early research shows that taking powdered rosemary leaves might improve memory speed in healthy, older adults.
 However, higher doses seem worsen memory.
 Other early research shows that taking a product containing rosemary, lemon balm, and sage improves memory in healthy adults 62 years or younger.
 But it doesn't seem to improve memory in adults 63 years or older.

 - Patchy hair loss.
 Early research shows that applying rosemary oil with lavender, thyme, and cedarwood oils to the scalp improves hair growth in some people.